Coming Soon! (Jan. 2022)

 * During compassion meditation, yogis’ brains and hearts couple in ways also not seen in other people.

 * Most significant, the yogis’ brain states at rest continue to resemble the brain states during meditation; that is, the state has become a trait (i.e., the natural default setting).

 So, the science seems clear about the benefits of meditation on individuals.
 And as healthy individuals interact with their friends, families, and communities, these benefits naturally share themselves, to some extent at least.
 So, over time, healthier individuals contribute to healthier families and communities.

 But there can be even more direct social benefits.
 Most notably, Transcendental Meditation (TM) in large groups has been shown to reduce the crime rate in surrounding communities.
-For a summary of this fascinating research, see:
+(Click here for a summary of this fascinating research.)

-CLICK HERE for book recommendations and more sources of information if you’d like to learn more about the science of meditation.
-(Will scroll them to books list on the bottom of the page)
+Scroll to bottom of page for book recommendations and more sources of information if you’d like to learn more about the science of meditation.

 Now, let’s return to our basic definition of meditation—tools for knowing, shaping, and liberating the mind—and flesh it out a bit more.
 As you’ll see, meditation can take lots of different forms.